overwolf/overwolf.github.io/docs/api/overwolf-games-events-heartstone.md

 <b>Arena Decks</b>

-“Arena Deck” (unlike a standard deck), will be updated each time the local player chooses a card during the Arena Draft phase.
+Arena Decks, unlike standard decks, will be updated each time the local player chooses a card during the Arena Draft phase.

 #### *selected_deck* note

-The following data is being provided when the local player selects a deck:
+The following data is provided when the local player selects a deck:

 * “deck_id”
 * “deck_name”